-This guide takes you through the key points you need to consider when including group work in your curriculum, from group activities in the classroom to assessed group projects.
+A guide to the key things you need to consider when including group work in your curriculum, from group activities in the classroom to assessed group projects.

 Why use group work?